Followers

 The Question of Chronology

-For St. Augustine this idea was so important that he included this in his Christian Instruction, explaining: “In the Scriptures some things are related in such a way that they seem to be following the order of time or occurring in chronological succession, when actually the narrative, without mentioning it, refers to previous events that had been left unmentioned.
+While Genesis 1 appears to be a chronological account, detailed study reveals that God was not always doing things that way.
+For St. Augustine this was so important that he included this in his Christian Instruction, explaining: “In the Scriptures some things are related in such a way that they seem to be following the order of time or occurring in chronological succession, when actually the narrative, without mentioning it, refers to previous events that had been left unmentioned.
 Unless we understand this distinction, we shall fall into error.
 For example, we find in Genesis: ‘And the Lord God planted a paradise of pleasure in the east; and there He put the man whom He had formed.
 And out of the ground the Lord God made to grow every tree that is pleasant to the sight and good for food.’
 This last mentioned event would seem to have occurred after God had made the man and placed him in paradise.
 After both these facts have been mentioned briefly (that is, that God planted a paradise and there ‘placed man whom He had formed’), the narrative turns back by means of recapitulation and relates what had been planted and that God brought forth out of the ground all manner of trees fair to behold and pleasant to eat of.”
 (St. Augustine, Christian Instruction 2:36.52)

-The Symbolism of the Number Six
+The Symbolism of the Numbers Six and Three

 Gen. 4 - Cain, Abel, Seth